 Can You Bring Knitting Needles On a Plane?

-I’ve put together this guide to make sure you don’t have your beloved knitting needles confiscated when going through Airport Security.
+I’ve put together this guide, so you don’t have your knitting needles confiscated by Airport Security.

-The current TSA (Transportation Security Administration) has a pretty clear policy on US flights (flights that take off and land within the US):
+The current TSA (Transportation Security Administration) has a policy on US flights.

-It means you can take knit needles on the plane in your carry on luggage and your checked baggage.
-Hooray!
-It’s worthwhile getting yourself a set of point protectors since the TSA specifically adds:
+Take knit needles on the plane in your carry-on luggage and checked baggage.
+Get point protectors since the TSA adds:

-Any sharp objects in checked bags should be sheathed or securely wrapped to prevent injury to baggage handlers and inspectors.
+Any sharp objects in checked bags must be sheathed or securely wrapped to prevent injury to baggage handlers and inspectors.

-You should have point protectors for knitting needles in carry on bags if a TSA agent needs to check your items.
+Have point protectors for knitting needles in carry-on bags if a TSA agent needs to check your items.